williamluszczak/mf_skymap_unblinding/README.md

 After this script has run, you can safely delete the original .npz files.

 ## Fitting Chi2 distributions for each dec band
 Note: I've saved the per-decbin TS arrays to $(data_dir).
 You can extract these files yourself using the provided extract_sindecband.py script, provided you have an ensemble of bg maps already simulated.
-Currently, this script will read files from my /data/user/.
+Currently, this script will read existing skymap files from my /data/user/.

+Once the per-declination TS arrays are saved to file, you can preform chi2 fits using the code in the plots/Reproducible_Plots.ipynb ipython notebook, specifically in the cells labeled "Chi2 fits for declination bins".
+There are 4 sets of fits that need to be done, each corresponding to a single cell: nothern sky multiflare, northern sky single flare, southern sky multiflare, and southern sky single flare.
+Output plots showing the fits+residuals are written to the directory defined in the notebook.

+## Converting TS maps to p-value maps
+Once Chi2 fits have been verified,